sergeylukin/docpad-plugin-bowermount/README.md

 # bower-mount Plugin for [DocPad](http://docpad.org)
-DocPad plugin that mounts bower components in web server middleware (currently only JS components)
+DocPad plugin that auto-mounts bower components in web server middleware (currently only JS components).
+Best fits for development environment.
+Assumes that in production environment JS files are bundled in static files.

+It's enabled only in development environment by default

 ## Install

-Make sure you have `bower` install globally.

 Install it from you Docpad project: